Do you tend to overanalyze and overthink every email you get or write?

 When you write emails, do you contemplate all the ways they could be misinterpreted?

-If your answer is “Yes”, maybe you should consider the good old way of communication — a thingamajig called telephone.
+If your answer is “Yes”, maybe you should consider the good old way of communication — a thingamajig called a telephone.

 Remember that device?